Kuniaki Koiso

-After Japan's defeat in World War II, he was convicted of war crimes and sentenced to life imprisonment.
-He died in prison in 1950.
+Kuniaki Koiso (小磯 國昭, Koiso Kuniaki) was a Japanese politician and general who served as prime minister of Japan from 1944 to 1945, during World War II.
+He previously served as minister of colonial affairs in 1939 and 1940, and as governor-general of Korea from 1942 to 1944.
+Koiso resigned as premier after the start of the Battle of Okinawa, and following Japan's surrender he was convicted as a Class A war criminal and sentenced to life imprisonment, dying in prison in 1950.

 Early life

 Koiso was born on March 22, 1880, in Utsunomiya, Tochigi Prefecture, the first son of chief inspector of police and shizoku (former samurai) Koiso Susumu.
 He attended eight different schools, graduating from Yamagata Middle School (today Yamagata Prefectural Yamagata East High School).
 He was accepted as an officer candidate in 1898.

 Military career

 Koiso graduated from the Imperial Japanese Army Academy in 1900 and went on to attend the Army Staff College.
 Commissioned a 2nd Lieutenant in the 30th Infantry Regiment in June 1901, he was promoted to Lieutenant in November 1903.
 During the Russo-Japanese War, he served as Battalion Adjutant in September 1904, Company Commander in March 1905 and was promoted to captain in June 1905.

 In November 1910, Koiso graduated from the Army Staff College, 33rd in a class of 55, and returned to the Imperial Japanese Army Academy as an instructor in December 1910.

 Reassigned to the Kwantung Army General Staff in September 1912, Koiso was promoted to major and Battalion Commander of the 2d Infantry Regiment in August 1914.
 He returned to the Imperial Japanese Army General Staff Headquarters in June 1915, was promoted to lieutenant colonel in July 1918, and seconded to the Imperial Japanese Army Air Service in July 1921.
 After his promotion to colonel in February 1922, he was sent as a military attaché to Europe in June 1922, returning to assume command of the IJA 51st Division in August 1923.
 Returning to the Army General Staff in May 1925, he was promoted to major general in December 1926 and lieutenant general in August 1931.

 During the 1920s Koiso joined the relatively moderate Tōseiha (Control Faction) led by General Kazushige Ugaki, along with Gen Sugiyama, Yoshijirō Umezu, Tetsuzan Nagata, and Hideki Tōjō as opposed to the more radical Kōdōha (Action Faction) under Sadao Araki.

 In February 1932, Koiso became Vice-Minister of War and in August 1932, concurrently Chief of Staff of the Kwantung Army.
 In March 1934, he was transferred to command the IJA 5th Division (Hiroshima).
 He then assumed command of the Chōsen Army in Korea from December 1935.
 Promoted to full general in November 1937, he joined the Army General Staff in July 1938.